krajj7/BotHack/doc/tutorial.md

 The [Eat](http://krajj7.github.io/BotHack/javadoc/bothack/actions/Actions.html#Eat) action can then be used to eat food from the inventory or from the ground.

 You can look at the [JavaBot FeedHandler](https://github.com/krajj7/BotHack/blob/master/javabots/JavaBot/src/bothack/javabots/javabot/FeedHandler.java) for example usage of this functionality.

+## Shopping and special rooms

+When your bot picks up items from a shop, you can simply navigate outside of it and the Pay command will automatically be used.
+Everything will be paid for by default, assuming you have enough gold.
+If not, you should drop items you can't afford or the bot will get stuck in the shop.

+Use the [ITile.room](http://krajj7.github.io/BotHack/javadoc/bothack/bot/dungeon/ITile.html#room()) function to find out if the tile belongs to a shop and the type of the shop.
+Besides shops, BotHack also marks temple tiles around the altar with [RoomType.TEMPLE](http://krajj7.github.io/BotHack/javadoc/bothack/bot/dungeon/RoomType.html#TEMPLE).
+Other kinds of special rooms (barracks, graveyards etc.) don't have great significance for bots so they are not marked.

 <!-- - calling clojure directly (non-wrapped fns), nonpublic data, menubots -->
 ## Advanced: accessing Clojure functionality and data directly